 second annual DARE Festival, and staged in the atmospheric basement beneath Shoreditch

-explore Ruby's bedroom, listen to a crackling soundscape playing from her radio,
+the space, listen to a crackling soundscape playing from her radio, sit at her

 Caravansérail, London, 23-24 February 2018